scenthr/machine-learning/projects/capstone/capstone_proposal_template_Sasa_Pavkovic.md

 More info on 1C company can be found here https://en.wikipedia.org/wiki/1C_Company

-In this section, the dataset(s) and/or input(s) being considered for the project should be thoroughly described, such as how they relate to the problem and why they should be used.
-Information such as how the dataset or input is (was) obtained, and the characteristics of the dataset or input, should be included with relevant references and citations as necessary It should be clear how the dataset(s) or input(s) will be used in the project and whether their use is appropriate given the context of the problem.

 ### Solution Statement
 _(approx. 1 paragraph)_

 After initial exploratory data analysis we will be applying feature engineering to create the needed temporal features and in combination with additional data available we will perform several machine learning regression algorthims to see which one of them is the best to use with the problem.
-We will find out which one is the best by looking how much variance is left unexplained by minimizing the Root Mean Squared Error rate or RMSE.
+We will find out which one is the best by looking to minimizie the Root Mean Squared Error rate or RMSE.
 Several iterations will be made so that the best parameters for the algorithms are found.
 Then the model that is the best will be applied to the test data in order to make predictions based on the test data.

 ### Benchmark Model
 _(approximately 1-2 paragraphs)_

-In this section, provide the details for a benchmark model or result that relates to the domain, problem statement, and intended solution.
-Ideally, the benchmark model or result contextualizes existing methods or known information in the domain and problem given, which could then be objectively compared to the solution.
-Describe how the benchmark model or result is measurable (can be measured by some metric and clearly observed) with thorough detail.
+I would like to use the Linear regression as a benchmark model as it is so widely recognized as a simple yet powerfull tool.
+The value of the scorer function (RMSE) can be inspected on the related Kaggle competition.
+At the time of the writing the best score is RMSE=0.79215, so that would be the current known upper limit.
+Still, i would expect the results to be worse then that.
+So, the RMSE will be used as a metric, and linear regression algorithm as benchmark model.

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_